 - Gums developing a persistent pimple

 This particular procedure is usually done by a highly skilled dentist and requires multiple visits for it to be completed.
-It is also important to consult with your dentist since we are in a better position to advise you on the best possible way to handle this issue.
-Our Fort Collins dental staff at Shore’s Family Dentistry will be more than happy to answer all of your root canal questions.
+It is also important to consult with your local dentist since we are in a better position to advise you on the best possible way to handle this issue.
+Our Fort Collins family dentistry will be more than happy to answer all of your root canal questions.
+Get in touch with Shores Family Dentistry today for more information!

 Tooth with a healthy root.